Associate Degree Nursing

 - Out-of-state students.

-In addition to residency points, an applicant’s competitiveness is determined by national ACT score, GPA, HESI score, and grades in courses completed.
+In addition to residency points, an applicant’s competitiveness is determined by national ACT score, GPA, TEAS score, and grades in courses completed.
 See the ADN website or nursing advisor for additional details.
-Please be aware that there is no minimal HESI A2 score that must be earned for admission consideration; these scores are converted to points and used in the competitive process.
-Students scoring less than 70 on the HESI A2 will be required to enroll in Nursing Enhancement courses and pass the Enhancement courses with a "C" or better each semester.
+Please be aware that there is no minimal TEAS score that must be earned for admission consideration; these scores are converted to points and used in the competitive process.
+Students scoring less than 60 on the TEAS will be required to enroll in Nursing Enhancement courses and pass the Enhancement courses with a "C" or better each semester.

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, contact the program coordinator.